 Original plans called for a fuller instrument, and in 2015 Saint Mark’s contracted with Casavant to enlarge and complete the parish organ.
-The completion plan, adapted by current Casavant Tonal Director Jacquelin Rochette in collaboration with current Saint Mark’s organist Tyler W. Robertson, included the creation of a new expressive division and a new, movable console with three manual keyboards.
+The completion plan, adapted by current Casavant Tonal Director Jacquelin Rochette in collaboration with Dr. Tyler W. Robertson, then the Organist at Saint Mark’s, included the creation of a new expressive division and a new, movable console with three manual keyboards.
 Completed in July 2016, the instrument now comprises 35 stops, 41 ranks, and 2450 pipes (see the current specifications of the completed organ).

 The French-Canadian organ building firm Casavant Frères was founded in 1879 by the brothers Claver and Samuel Casavant.
 Before establishing their own workshop, the brothers traveled extensively throughout Europe, working with notable organ builders such as John Abbey and Aristide Cavaillé-Coll.
 The instrument that first established their international reputation was the four-manual mechanical-action organ for the Church of Notre-Dame in Montreal, completed in 1891.
 Throughout their careers the brothers sought to incorporate technological advancements in their designs, culminating late in Claver’s life when the company was awarded the Grand Prix at the International Exhibition in Antwerp, Belgium, in 1930.